"Twenty Questions" We Hear About Our Overnight Camp

 - HOW DO YOU HIRE AND TRAIN YOUR COUNSELORS?

-- I HAVE QUESTIONS ABOUT MEDICAL ISSUES, ESPECIALLY IN LIGHT OF THE CORONAVIRUS
+- I HAVE QUESTIONS ABOUT MEDICAL ISSUES

 - PLEASE DESCRIBE RISK PREVENTION AT THE LAKE AND ELSEWHERE